 Killeen is a larger medium-sized city located in the state of Texas.
 With a population of 151,666 people and 35 constituent neighborhoods, Killeen is the 21st largest community in Texas.

-Killeen is a military town: the armed forces employs 12.10% of the workforce, making the military a major focus of life in the city.
-In the civilian sector, Public Service and Retail are important in the local economy and are the city’s largest civilian employers, employing 18.78% and 13.14% of the civilian workforce respectively.
+Killeen is a military town: the armed forces employs 8.17% of the workforce, making the military a major focus of life in the city.
+In the civilian sector, Healthcare and Public Service are important in the local economy and are the city’s largest civilian employers, employing 14.78% and 14.51% of the civilian workforce respectively.

 Killeen is an extremely ethnically-diverse city.
 The people who call Killeen home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Killeen residents report their race to be White, followed by Black or African-American.
+The greatest number of Killeen residents report their race to be Black or African-American, followed by White.
 Killeen also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 24.41% of the city’s residents.
-Important ancestries of people in Killeen include Irish, English, African, and Italian.
+People of Hispanic or Latino origin account for 26.60% of the city’s residents.
+Important ancestries of people in Killeen include German, Irish, English, Italian, and African.